wcsodw1/Computer-Graphical-s-Auto-Rig/README.md

 ![image](AVS.jpg)

 ## Other Contribute :
-Complete the preprocess work "Voxelization" for Pinocchio runinng <br>
+- Complete the preprocess work "Voxelization" for Pinocchio runinng <br>

+- The Processing Flow from :
+    - a.(.OBJ/.FBX) -> b.Vexlization -> c.Pinocchio
 ![image](Auto_Rig.png)